-KENOSHA — The 32nd annual Bristol Renaissance Faire will be open rain or shine from 10 a.m. to 7 p.m. every Saturday and Sunday through Sept.
-1, and Monday, Sept.
+KENOSHA — The 32nd annual Bristol Renaissance Faire will be open rain or shine from 10 a.m. to 7 p.m.
+Saturday through Monday, Aug.
+31-Sept.
 2. The grounds are located at 12550 120th Ave., just west of Interstate 94's Russell Road.

 This summer’s faire promises the same perennially popular compliment of 16th Century merriment, music, food and games.